cdoswald/resources/README.md

 ## Programming Resources

-Notes, code examples, and other resources to help make programming easier (and life more enjoyable)!
+Notes, code examples, utility functions, and other resources to help make programming easier (and life more enjoyable)!

 ### Python